Suning.com: History

+The company was in financial trouble due to over expansion and slow down of China’s economy.
+According to Nikkei, the embattled Chinese retail giant Suning.com is getting a 5 billion yuan (US$685 million) lifeline from state-backed Citic Trust and China Huarong Asset Management in October 2023.

 Smart logistics

 "Suning.com" Logistics is one of the leading retail logistics companies in China, with a delivery network covering 351 cities, 2858 districts and counties in China, with over 100,000 truck drivers working for the company.
 It has 5 warehouses just for regular deliveries in eastern China.
 The automatic warehouse in Nanjing covers more than 200,000 square meters, also the total area of the warehouse facility covers 9.64 million square meters.
 The size of the facilities justifies the number one position in the Chinese retail sector.
 Along with the size, is added the intelligent technology used by Suning.
 Over the years E-commerce platforms have revolutionized the way consumers shop, e-commerce has people ordering a product from the comfort of their home and quickly with home delivery.
 To date, with the Suning APP, it can count on over 600 million registered users.

 Suning has incorporated an intelligent system into its operations, their state-of-the-art logistics facility.
 The entire Nanjing Logistics Center is divided into various parts intended to perform a variety of services.
 The storage of goods in the center is also divided into various segments that separate the products according to type and size.
 Use Schaefer technologies in its own intelligent logistics center. the ASRS system developed by Schaefer automation system, a German brand of automation technology in the storage sector, expands to the automated archiving and retrieval system.

 The intelligent logistics center is almost fully automated with less human intervention which makes the storage process and the retrieval process for delivery extremely easy, fast and reliable.
 The system monitoring room has a huge screen with around 20 people working to keep the whole process smoother and faster.
 In the hall it has feeds from multiple cctv cameras positioned throughout the store, as well as feeds from various ASRS systems and manual worker feeds for a holistic approach to the entire logistics.
 The workers separate the products after receiving them from suppliers, storing them in small, medium and large piles and pallets.
 The workers have to scan the RFID code and then it goes for the final packaging before it can be delivered to the customers.
 The point that needs to be highlighted is the speed of the process because so many steps are covered in speed.
 Suning has a delivery of the products, purchased by the user, within twelve hours from the time of the order.